wcrp-hackapalooza/planning/README.md

 # Contributing

+This repository is just for editing the page.
+The finished version is rendered at https://digital-earths-global-hackathon.github.io/planning/

 ## Quarto

 The web pages are built using https://quarto.org See [their Get Started section](https://quarto.org/docs/get-started/) and the [guide](https://quarto.org/docs/guide/) for hints on usage.

-As quarto uses markdown, you can use pretty much any online pad, such as [the hedgedoc pads of GWDG](https://pad.gwdg.de/) for prototyping of simple texts / bullet lists / ... with a live preview.
+As quarto uses markdown, you can use pretty much any online pad, for prototyping of simple texts / bullet lists / ... with a live preview.

 ## Github.com and branches